vault27/Foundation/paloalto.md

 - Option 1: You create a tunnel, no IPs, you create static routes specifing only interface, and it works
 - Option 2: You create a tunnel, configure IPs on both ends, use dynamic routing or static routing, and it works
-- Option 3: You create a tunnel, configure Proxy-IDs, and it works, without IPs, without routing - policy based VPN - only with third party devices, legacy - as I understand does not work on Palo Alto to Palo Alto
+- Option 3: You create a tunnel, configure Proxy-IDs, and it works, without IPs, without routing - policy based VPN - only with third party devices, legacy - as I understand does not work on Palo Alto to Palo Alto - on Palo Alto you need to comfigure routes any way

 Concepts

 - The tunnel interface must belong to a security zone to apply policy, and it must be assigned to a virtual router
 - Tunnel interface and the physical interface are assigned to the same virtual router
 - Tunnel interface can be in VPN zone and physical interface in External zone, for example
 - An IP address is only required if you want to enable tunnel monitoring or if you are using a dynamic routing protocol to route traffic across the tunnel